komerpoodari/CarND-PID-Control-Project/README.md

     excessive influence on steering value computation.

     The *TWIDDLE* related state machine is implemented.
 The state machine updates one of the gain parameters for each lap (equivalent to one robot run in lectures).
-The twiddle is only enabled under a compile time macro.
+The *TWIDDLE* is only enabled under a compile time macro.
 The following Figure illustrates high-level state diagram.

     ![alt text][image1]

     The following snapshot illustrate typical *TWIDDLE* console output, which describes the